 C. Coastal Act Exemptions.
-Developments not located within the Coastal Commission’s permit jurisdiction determined to be exempt from the coastal development permit requirements pursuant to California Public Resources Code Section 30610.
+Developments not located within the Coastal Commission’s permit jurisdiction determined to be exempt from the coastal development permit requirements pursuant to Cal.
+Pub.
+Resources Code Section 30610.
 The following types of projects shall be so exempted unless they involve a risk of adverse environmental effects:

 C 1 d i.
-An increase of ten (10) percent or more of the floor area of existing structure(s) on the building site or an additional improvement of ten (10) percent or less where an improvement to the structure has previously been undertaken pursuant to California Public Resources Code Section 30610(a) and/or this subsection.
+An increase of ten (10) percent or more of the floor area of existing structure(s) on the building site or an additional improvement of ten (10) percent or less where an improvement to the structure has previously been undertaken pursuant to Cal.
+Pub.
+Resources Code Section 30610(a) and/or this subsection.

 C 2 d i.
-An increase of ten (10) percent or more of the internal floor area of existing structure(s) on the building site or an additional improvement of ten (10) percent or less where an improvement to the structure has previously been undertaken pursuant to California Public Resources Code Section 30610(a) and/or this subsectionC 4 d.
-Unless destroyed by disaster, the replacement of fifty (50) percent or more of a single-family residence, seawall, revetment, bluff retaining wall, breakwater, groin or any other structure is not repair and maintenance under California Public Resources Code Section 30610(d) but instead constitutes a replacement structure requiring a coastal development permit.
+An increase of ten (10) percent or more of the internal floor area of existing structure(s) on the building site or an additional improvement of ten (10) percent or less where an improvement to the structure has previously been undertaken pursuant to Cal.
+Pub.
+Resources Code Section 30610(a) and/or this subsection.

+C 4 d.
+Unless destroyed by disaster, the replacement of fifty (50) percent or more of a single-family residence, seawall, revetment, bluff retaining wall, breakwater, groin or any other structure is not repair and maintenance under Cal.
+Pub.
+Resources Code Section 30610(d) but instead constitutes a replacement structure requiring a coastal development permit.

 C 7.
 Time-Share Conversions.
-Any activity anywhere in the coastal zone that involves the conversion of any existing multiple-unit residential structure to a time-share project, estate, or use, as defined in Section 11003.5 of the Business and Professions Code.
+Any activity anywhere in the coastal zone that involves the conversion of any existing multiple-unit residential structure to a time-share project, estate, or use, as defined in Section 11003.5 of the Cal.
+Bus.& Prof. Code.
 If any improvement to an existing structure is otherwise exempt from the permit requirements of this part, no coastal development permit shall be required for that improvement on the basis that it is to be made in connection with any conversion exempt pursuant to this subsection.
-The division of a multiple-unit residential structure into condominiums, as defined in Section 783 of the Civil Code, shall not be considered a time-share project, estate, or use for purposes of this subsection.
+The division of a multiple-unit residential structure into condominiums, as defined in Section 783 of the Cal.
+Civ.
+Code, shall not be considered a time-share project, estate, or use for purposes of this subsection.

+C 8.
+Tentative Parcel Maps for Condominium Purposes.
+Tentative parcel maps involving the subdivision of airspace within multi-unit dwellings for condominium purposes.

 21.52.045 Categorical Exclusions.

 A. Post-Certification Categorical Exclusions.
-The Coastal Commission may adopt a categorical exclusion after certification of this Implementation Plan pursuant to Section 30610(e) or 30610.5 of the Public Resources Code and Subchapter 4 or 5 of Chapter 6 of Division 5.5 of Title 14 of the California Code of Regulations (Sections 13215-235 and 240-249).
+The Coastal Commission may adopt a categorical exclusion after certification of this Implementation Plan pursuant to Cal.
+Pub.
+Resources Code Sections 30610(e) or 30610.5 and 14 CCR Section 13215 et seq. and 14 CCR Section 240 et seq.
 Records of such categorical exclusions shall be kept on file with the Department.

 B. Notice of Exclusion.
-A notice of exclusion shall be provided to the Coastal Commission and to any person who has requested such notice within five working days of issuance.
+A notice of exclusion shall be provided to the Coastal Commission and to any person who has requested such notice within five (5) business days of issuance.
 The notice of exclusion may be issued at the time of project application but shall not become effective until all other approvals and permits required for the project are obtained.
-A copy of all terms and conditions imposed by the City shall be provided to the Coastal Commission, per Section 13315 of the California Code of Regulations.
+A copy of all terms and conditions imposed by the City shall be provided to the Coastal Commission, per 14 CCR Section 13315.

 21.52.075 Coastal Commission Review of Recorded Access Documents.